jsdealy/latin/miscellae/guideToLatinConversation.md

 Current Latin Expressions,

-From the bond of matri-
+From the bond of matrimony.
-mony.

 War! horrid war!